-Government Confirms Russia Behind Leaked Trade Documents in 2019 Election - Guido Fawkes
+Government Confirms Russian Actors Behind Leaked Trade Documents in 2019 Election - Guido Fawkes

-Government says “it is almost certain that Russian actors sought to interfere in the 2019 General Election” by amplifying online lleaked documents about the US-UK trade deal.
+Government says “it is almost certain that Russian actors sought to interfere in the 2019 General Election” by amplifying online leaked documents about the US-UK trade deal.
 The documents Corbyn held a press conference about in a desperate attempt to change the media narrative after his disastrous Andrew Neil interview…

 The key lines from the announcement: